hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam-template.md

     * "Soft electric".
     * No drumkits, please (hand drums preferred).
     * Acoustic or electric guitars and other instruments are welcomed.
-    * Two mikes and small PA will be provided.
+    * Small PA will be provided.
     * Please bring own amp if possible.

 Please RSVP via email or text to Philip so we have a (Dead) head count.